Dilipsripuram/AutoPPT/README.md

 # AutoPPT
-# Email me at dilipsripuram@gmail.com for source code
+# Run chick.py for generating only one row.
+Run Automate.py for generating powerpoints for all the rows in the source file
 Automatic PowerPoint presentation and report generation using python.

 Used: